Contents

 - Enter the Stream URL of the video stream you want to assign to your source.

-- In the Other Details panel, click the Edit icon to enter additional source details.
+- In the Name & Tags tab, click the Description field to enter additional source details.

-- Click the Tag + to add a Personal Tag Name or click Group Tag Name to your output source if applicable.
+- Click the Personal Tag or Group Tag fields to enter tag names.

-- Enable Microservices if applicable.
+- Enable more microservices if applicable.
 The Microservices shown will vary depending on the source type.
+The microservice settings shown are:

 - Click Save.